Ziauddin University

 Pakistan Registry of Intensive CarE (PRICE)

 The Pakistan Registry of Intensive CarE (PRICE) is a network of more than eighty intensive care units (ICUs) across Pakistan, including both public and private sector institutions.
-Established as a clinician-led initiative, PRICE aims to standardize and improve critical care practices throughout the country.
+Established as a clinician-led initiative, PRICE aims to standardise and improve critical care practices throughout the country.
 The registry prospectively collects clinical and demographic data on consecutive adult ICU admissions, providing detailed information on the case mix, including presentation, diagnosis, comorbidities, severity of illness, organ support days, ICU mortality, and care processes.
 It provides a platform for evaluating the quality of care, implementing quality improvement initiatives, and facilitating registry-based research and platform trials within Pakistani ICUs.

 https://reach.com.pk/price.html